June 13 2015

 It's once again Honda Indy TORONTO time, and you'll notice I'm emphasizing the “TORONTO”.
 For a while last year we aren't sure if this year's race was going to be the Honda Indy TORONTO or the Honda Indy Canadian Tire Motorsport Park this year, due to the Pan Am Games.

-A lot of people wanted to see the race move to Canadian Tire Motorsport Park when the race's traditional date was not possibly because of the Games.
+A lot of people wanted to see the race move to Canadian Tire Motorsport Park when the race's traditional date was not possible because of the Games.
 I love Canadian Tire Motorsport Park, and would love to see Indy Cars race there, actually I love watching anything race there, but I was not among those who wanted to see the race move out of the CNE.

 How serious any of that talk was really depends on who you speak to.
 Some are convinced it was never going to happen at all, some are convinced it was a realistic possibility.
 Some say the negotiations were simply to put pressure on Indy Car and the City of Toronto to make sure an agreeable date was found, some think that a deal may have been closer to reality than was reported.